Sabako Shrine (Iizaka Onsen)

 And above all, you can experience the heat of the water, which is Iizaka Onsen's greatest feature

-The sign says "Bath temperature 47 degrees ."
-The spring temperature is 51 degrees, so if you don't add water, the actual temperature will be around 50 degrees.
+The sign says"Bathtub temperature 47 degrees."
+However, the spring water temperature is 51 degrees, so if no cold water is added, theactual water temperaturewill be around 50 degrees.

 Entrance to Sabakoyu (Iizaka Onsen)